-U.S. Soy production is based on a national system of sustainability and conservation laws and regulations combined with careful implementation of best production practices by the nation's 303,191 soybean farms.1 In addition, most U.S. Soy producers participate in certified and audited voluntary sustainability and conservation programs.
+U.S. Soy production is based on a national system of sustainability and conservation laws and regulations combined with careful implementation of best production practices by the nation's 270,851 soybean farms.1 In addition, most U.S. Soy producers participate in certified and audited voluntary sustainability and conservation programs.

-The U.S. Soy Sustainability Assurance Protocol (SSAP) is an aggregate approach audited by third parties that verifies sustainable soy production at a national scale.
-The U.S. approach is quantifiable and results-driven with mass balance international verification available.
+The U.S. Soy Sustainability Assurance Protocol (SSAP) is an aggregate approach audited by third parties that verifies sustainable soy production on a national scale.
+The U.S. approach is quantifiable and results-driven with international verification available.

 The U.S. Soy Sustainability Assurance Protocol describes the regulations, processes and management practices that ensure sustainable soy production.
 This Sustainability Assurance Protocol is one part of the overall U.S. Soy producer sustainability program.
 These processes and practices of U.S. farmers contribute to the improvement of environmental, social and economic sustainability outcomes over time.
-These science-based outcomes for U.S. Soy production are included in Field to Market: The Alliance for Sustainable Agriculture National Indicators Report and is updated every five years.
-The SSAP is organized into four Directives and eleven Impact Categories.
-The Impact Categories align with the eight environmental indicators that Field to Market reports as critical indicators of sustainable agriculture.2
+These science-based outcomes for U.S. Soy production are included in Field to Market: The Alliance for Sustainable Agriculture National Indicators Report, which is updated every five years.
+The SSAP is organized into four Directives and 11 Impact Categories that align with 14 of the 17 U.N.
+Sustainable Development Goals.
+The SSAP Impact Categories also align with the eight environmental indicators that Field to Market reports as critical indicators of sustainable agriculture (Biodiversity, Energy Use, Greenhouse Gases, Irrigation Water Use, Land Use, Soil Carbon, Soil Conservation and Water Quality).2